 You enter the museum via the shop on the ground level. here you can buy items such as Dickens books and pictures, to the more whimsical items for children and adults alike.

 You are then able to wander the house freely, moving from one room to another, up and down stairs and even out into the garden area.
 Every room is clearly marked as to what it was used for and laid out accordingly.

 The rooms are quite small which is common with this type of house at the time, however the house is over three floors which means there was plenty to explore.

-My particular favourite rooms were the main drawing room decorated in the Victorian style, with its luxurious furniture and its lavish red velvet draped curtains.
-The room is also home to a library of dickens books and a small piano / harpechord.
+My particular favorite rooms were the main drawing room decorated in the Victorian style, with its luxurious furniture and its lavish red velvet draped curtains.
+The room is also home to a library of dickens books and a small piano / harpsichord.